 Our cases were brought to the room by a porter moments after we arrived, and he spent time explaining how the air conditioning and television worked, and he also pointed out that the hotel has a range of pillows that we could order to replace the standard ones.

 It’s a modern hotel, built on two sides of the garden and pool area.
 Public spaces are huge, light and airy with a clean, unfussy decor.

-We had booked a Teide view room, although on our first day, the mountain was shrouded in cloud!
+We had booked a Teide view room at the Hotel Botanico, although on our first day, the mountain was shrouded in cloud!
 Rooms in the “side” block get the morning sun, but ours looked straight back to Teide and gave us glimpses of the setting sun.
 We looked over the main swimming pool, and could see the huge exotic bird aviary, which was partly in the restaurant.
 The room was just big enough, spotlessly clean and very comfortable.
 We didn’t try the pillow change service – the standard ones were fine, although the bed was too firm for me.
 A large Loewe television was on the wall, but as usual, there weren’t many English language channels.